Soulinsights/soulunity-circle/Readme.txt

    - Netlify will detect functions via `netlify.toml`

 ### 3. Done ✅
+- Set the environment variables `SUPABASE_URL` and `SUPABASE_KEY` in your Netlify project settings.
-- Form entries are stored in `/data/submissions.json`
+- Form submissions are stored in the Supabase table `circle_posts`.
 - You can see live entries on your site after refreshing

 ## 📄 License